netshivam/scorekeeper/README.md

-# scorekeeper
+# Scorekeeper
-Simple counter using Vanilla JS.
+A simple counter using Vanilla JS.
+Opponents can count their scores using this simple counter.